Distributed-IoT-Software-Arch-Course/iot-monolithic-arch-playground/README.md

 application involves separating concerns into different layers, each responsible for specific aspects of the system.
 Below is a proposed architecture that meets the specified requirements for the target Playground and Example:

-The idea of the architecture is the following:
+The idea of the architecture (using the framework [https://mermaid.js.org/](https://mermaid.js.org/)) is the following:

 ```mermaid
 graph TD